Skip to content

 If your engineering team is spending their Tuesday mornings debugging silent webhook drops and undocumented OAuth failures, you do not need another integration.
 You need an operational framework to stop the bleeding.
 As we explored in our guide on why SaaS integrations break after launch, when you create provider-specific runbooks with tested examples, you transition your team from chaotic firefighting to predictable, measurable maintenance.

 Every third-party API has its own governance model, error vocabulary, and recovery semantics.
 A standardized template that pretends Salesforce, NetSuite, and HubSpot behave alike will fail at the exact moment you need it.
-This guide shows you how to create provider-specific runbooks with tested examples—the structure to use, the quirks to document for the three APIs that break most often, and how to stop writing runbooks as static documents and start expressing them as executable configuration.
+This guide shows you how to create provider-specific runbooks with tested examples - the structure to use, the quirks to document for the three APIs that break most often, a complete incident runbook for handling breaking API changes across your entire integration surface, and how to stop writing runbooks as static documents and start expressing them as executable configuration.

 If you don't yet have a baseline operational playbook for your integrations layer, start with our foundational guide on how to create an operational runbook and monitoring playbook before going provider-specific.